 There is a recent trend #mariekondo and #sparkjoy that had inspired many Singaporeans since the Netflix series Tidying Up With Marie Kondo was released on Jan 1 this year.
 The beginning of the year coincides with the Spring Cleaning for Chinese New Year.
 Many shared on social media how they took the extra miles to clear their wardrobes, bookshelves and store rooms, etc. and only keep things that spark joy.

-Back in 2011 I remembered I was very impressed by The Happiness Project of Gretchen Rubin where the idea of decluttering is indeed a worthy Happiness Project.
-In 2015 Marie Kondo’s book The Life-changing Magic of Tidying Up had spurred me into action to declutter my working desk.
-But nothing prepares me for the experience two years ago in December 2016.
+Back in 2011, I remembered I was very impressed by The Happiness Project of Gretchen Rubin where the idea of decluttering is indeed a worthy Happiness Project.
+In 2015 Marie Kondo’s book The Life-changing Magic of Tidying Up spurred me into action to declutter my working desk.
+But nothing prepared me for the experience two years ago in December 2016.

-I imaged how heartbroken I would be as though I was incapacitated.
+I imagined how heartbroken I would be as though I was incapacitated.
 However, after the move, I actually felt liberated, freed and relieved!
-Instead of missing things the things that I had parted with, I was able to live with less that came with new found calmness, peacefulness and joy.
+Instead of missing the things that I had parted with, I was able to live with less that came with newfound calmness, peacefulness and joy.

 Hence this episode had given me the insight that material attachment and letting go are two sides of the same coin.
 Unless I am prepared to experience the pain of letting go, I will not experience the joy of being free and liberated.
 This is the true essence of decluttering for me!

-In order to be effective, decluttering should be a HABIT, and applies to both physical and digital clutters such as photos on our Smartphone or on Cloud Computing storage.
+In order to be effective, decluttering should be a HABIT and applies to both physical and digital clutters such as photos on our Smartphones or on Cloud Computing storage.
 Here is my little tip to remember how to keep the HABIT: